 Passengers have also expressed delight at the opportunity for civil and intellectual exchange that they will be able to enjoy on planes once mask-free.

-“Without to create an artificial social barrier between them and their seatmates, passengers from all walks of life can talk to each other about whatever they choose,” Prin told reporters.
-“The … their trip… their family reunion… travel logistics relating to their work trip or their family reunion… it will be a salon of discovery.”
+“Without masks to create an artificial social barrier between them and their seatmates, passengers from all walks of life can talk to each other about whatever they choose,” Prin told reporters.
+“The weather… their work trip… their family reunion… travel logistics relating to their work trip or their family reunion… it will be a salon of discovery.”

 However as joyful as their reunions with un-masked air travel has been, all interviewees assured reporters that nothing could possibly compare to the indescribable carnival of sybaritic enchantment that is breathing bus air at rush hour.